Thanks Will Jenner!

 We will have 3 Divisions of teams:

-We are excited to announce that the third annual Dixie Top 200 Recruiting Camp is returning to Nashville, Tennessee!
+We are excited to announce that the FOURTH annual Dixie Top 200 Recruiting Camp is returning to Nashville, Tennessee!

 The directors of The Dixie Top 200 have personally reached out to the best programs in the South to ensure the top athletes from the region will attend this event.
 The Dixie Top 200 promises to be a best-in-class player lacrosse experience; providing a unique opportunity for our athletes.
 Players will get a taste for what it takes to get to the next level.
 A training camp atmosphere with direct instruction from DI, DII & DIII coaches; representing conferences from around the nation.